muratkilic1978/php-include-exercise/README.md

 # PHP exercise
 In this little PHP exercise, you will learn to use simple PHP commands.
-For further help to accomplish this exercise I've created a quick introduction to important  PHP commands that you will use in this exercise.
-1. Download this repository
+There are mainly two parts that you need to complete.
+In **PART 1** you will learn simple PHP commands that you will use later in **PART 2**.
+In **PART 2** you need to download the repository and try solve.
+**PART 1**
+1. Go through the Quick PHP introduction below
+**PART 2**
+2. After completing step 1 - go and download this repository
-2. Open **index.php** file with your editor
+3. Next go and open **index.php** file with your editor (vscode or brackets)
-3. I've inserted PHP comments with instructions that you should try to solve
+4. I've inserted PHP comments with instructions inside each PHP file that you should try to solve
-4. Repeat **step 3** for all the other PHP files
+5. Repeat **step 4** for all the other PHP files

-# Quick introduction to PHP
+## PART 1 - Quick introduction to PHP

 This is a quick introduction to the programming language PHP

-## Create a new PHP-file
+### Create a new PHP-file
 Go and open your favorite text-editor (eg. Visual Studio Code or Brackets).
 Create a new file and save it as **index.php**

-## Write your first PHP code
+### Write your first PHP code

 Always when you want to write some PHP code you must start with **opening PHP tag** and **closing PHP tag**.
 You must enter exactly like the example below: